sybrew/The-SEO-Framework-Extension-Manager/extensions/free/honeypot/trunk/readme.md

 #### Change input field accessibility sentences

-When JavaScript is disabled on the visitor's browser, the hidden input field isn't removed and cleared.
+When JavaScript is disabled on the visitor's browser, the hidden input field isn't automatically removed and cleared.

 Most robots don't know that they need to clear this field.
 Real visitors should.